 Waiting for the group to return, I sat by the river listening to the cascading waters.
 I heard leaves rustling behind me and turned around to see a very large centipede inching it’s way towards me.
 I got up and moved out of it’s way.
 No sense messing with one of those.
 In this area they are known to grow larger than anywhere else in the island.
 In fact, this area of the DR is known for those qualities whether you are speaking of bugs or fruits and vegetables.
 We have seen centipedes that were longer than a foot and have photos to prove it.

-One of our outings included a trip to Polibito Diaz’ Casa de Tarzan, a house also built of natural materials, overlooking another crystal-clear mountain stream up the mountain from the Schiffino home.
+One of our outings included a trip to Polibito Diaz’ Casa de Tarzan, (Tarzan's House), a house also built of natural materials, overlooking another crystal-clear mountain stream up the mountain from the Schiffino home.
 The stream was cold and clean.
 We found a few Larimar pebbles both there and in the Bahoruco beach.
-We didn't know, yet, that up river was a Larimar mine, the only one found in the world, and that those little stones would become a huge source of income for the DR. I would be back to this house several years later with another group of people, to stay for a few days, unfortunately, by then, it was much more run down.
+We didn't know, yet, that up river was a Larimar mine, the only one found in the world, and that, in just a few years, those little stones would become a huge source of income for the DR. I would be back to this house several years later, to stay for a few days, but, unfortunately, by then, it was much more run down.
 I believe that it doesn't exist anymore.
 Sadness.

-Another occasion, we went up to the Diaz home in their coffee plantation in Polo, one of the most beautiful places I have seen in the DR. It was very high up in the mountains and it was cold!
+We had the opportunity to visit the Diaz home, in their coffee plantation in Polo, one of the most beautiful places I have seen in the DR. It was very high up in the mountains and it was cold!
 It was December and we had been at the beach.
 Most people didn’t even have socks.
 I am always cold so I had a few pairs that gladly shared.
-We used some of my knee-highs on Jace and, since he was only three, the socks fit him like leggins.
+We used some of my knee-highs on Jace, Gioia's three year old, and, since he was so small the socks fit him like leggins.
 We spent the night there, and in the morning the aroma of coffee roasting woke us up to the most wonderful organic breakfast.
-It was a totally Dominican experience with coffee from the plantation and fresh picked farm eggs and plátanos from the yard....
+It was a totally Dominican experience with coffee from the plantation and fresh picked farm eggs and plátanos (plantains) from the yard....
 Heaven!
 We went for a hike in the mountain with the smell of coffee all around us mixed with the smell of earth and clean living.
 There is nothing like commuting with nature in that raw, one-on-one, way, and breathing nothing but clean country air which has blown all the way from Africa just to freshen us as we walked.

 The next day we visited Pato and Paraíso, two small towns nestled in coves where the mountains come down and meet the sea, resembling the French Riviera.
 On the way there we found a small tanker that had shipwreck on the coral reefs.
 We went on board.
 It had been there only a month and yet, already the sea had decayed it almost beyond recognition.
 The color of the rust and the seaweed growing on the ship was breath-taking.
 We didn't realize that the waves were quite large that day and got completely soaked by one that hit the ship and shot water sky high and over us.
 On the way back up to the road we found beautiful quartz crystals on the side of the cliffs.
 We took many photos to remember the experience.

 A few days later we returned to the city to celebrate Christmas with the family and attend all the festivities.
-Christmas and New Years in the DR are a big deal.
-People save all year just for the Christmas and New Years celebration.
+Christmas and New Years in the DR were a big deal.
+People saved all year just for the Christmas and New Years celebration.
+I haven't lived there in a very long time and I am hoping that is still the case.
 The unofficial celebration begins around Dec.
 15th and ends way after the Three Kings Day in January 6th.

 We had the greatest tent and all the camping equipment to stay at the beach for days.
-Tommy’s dad, Buz, spoiled us rotten and got us all the goodies from the US commissary—huge things of peanut butter and jelly, crackers, bread, drinks, and all sorts of canned pates, tuna, etc...(survival food).
+Buz spoiled us rotten and got us all the goodies from the US commissary—huge things of peanut butter and jelly, crackers, bread, drinks, and all sorts of canned patés, tuna, etc...(survival food).